EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/public.files/emberos/ember-docs/README.md

 Almost nothing ever writes to sketch randomly by itself, so it sould not cause disk wear.

 ## Updating Kaithem
-The whole install as found in the repo is in /sketch/opt/kaithem.
-Just copy the entire contents of the repo there, or do a git pull --rebase right in that folder.
+The whole install as found in the repo is in /opt/kaithem.
+Just do a git pull --rebase right in that folder after running "sudo writable".

+Note that formerly we used /sketch/opt/kaithem.
+We don't do this as we now want a cleaner separation between user data and applications.